ChevalierSoft/ps_tester/README.md

 ![screenshot](screen.png)

-## requirement
+## Requirement
 - you need to have a working checker.
+If you use the provided checker_OS, you need to rename it "checker".
-- you need to have a `all` command in your makefile that compiles both push\_swap and checker.
+- you need to have a `all` command in your makefile that compiles your push\_swap.

-## installation
+## Installation
 get to your push\_swap repo then :
 ``git clone https://github.com/ChevalierSoft/ps_tester.git && cd ./ps_tester && make``

-## usage
+## Usage
 ### on linux
 ``./pt <size of the stack>``

 ### on mac
 ``./pt <size of the stack> && open index.html``

+## notes
+If you find that your push_swap uses too much operations, the maximum operation count is stored in `maximum_spike.txt`.
+The final view is stored inside `index.hml` in ps_tester's root.
+Notice that this programme will compile your code using `make`, not `make re` because checker is now a bonus.